 Zealandia drifted from Gondwana into the Pacific, carrying with it some ancient lineages of flora and fauna that have survived to the present.
-Plesiosaurs patrolled the shores.
-Dinosaurs - originally here - have gone, but kauri and beech forests, and wrens and tuataras, are amongst the survivors on modern Aotearoa.
+Plesiosaurs, now extinct, patrolled the shores.

-The mighty Waitaki River provided a natural route for local Māori as they travelled back and forth between the East and West coasts of the South Island leaving a Rock Art legacy on the limestone.
+The mighty Waitaki River provided a natural seasonal route for Māori as they travelled back and forth between the vast resources of both the coast and inland areas of Te Waipounamu (the South Island) leaving a

 A penguin paradise

-Diverse birds thrived on the mountains and plains, and in the grasslands and forests of Zealandia, just before humans arrived.
+Before humans arrived, diverse birds thrived on the mountains and plains, and in the grasslands and forests of Zealandia, just before humans arrived.
 Flightless birds include the kiwi, moa and adzebill.
 Flying birds ranged from tiny wrens to the mountain dwelling parrot, the kea, and the Haast’s Eagle.
-Our pre-human shores were a penguin paradise, home to the Kairuku penguin, as tall as a man.
+Our pre-human shores were a penguin paradise, home to the Kairuku penguin, almost as tall as a man.

-The arrival of humans to our region over 500 years ago was to change the landscape forever.
-Our earliest settlers arrived on a landscape where enormous Haast's eagles preyed upon moa, towering flightless birds.
+The arrival of humans to our region over 700 years ago was to change the landscape forever.
+Our earliest settlers arrived on a landscape where enormous Haast's Eagles preyed upon moa, towering flightless birds.

 There are fossils in the limestone and other rocks.
 The challenge is to find them!
 Fossils have been extracted and examined by scientists to help understand the origins of modern species.
 Other important fossils now bear names from the local area.
-“In situ” fossils – whales in the rock - can be seen at Anatini and Earthquakes.
+“In situ” fossils – the partial remains of whales - can be seen in the limestone at Anatini and Waipata/Earthquakes near Duntroon.
 These are stunning unique geological sites that take the viewer's imagination back through deep time.

 A story without an end...